Tubelis’ tip lifts Arizona to 84-82 win over Arizona State

 TEMPE, Ariz.
+(AP) — Azoulas Tubelis had a hard time adjusting to Arizona State’s tempo and was a nonfactor well into the second half.

+With game on the line, the Lithuanian freshman came up with the two biggest plays of the night — maybe of the season.

-(AP) — Azoulas Tubelis scored on a tip-in at the buzzer after blocking Remy Martin’s shot at the other end, capping Arizona’s 84-82 comeback victory over rival Arizona State Thursday night.
+Tubelis scored on a tip-in at the buzzer seconds after blocking Remy Martin’s layup, capping Arizona’s 84-82 comeback victory over rival Arizona State Thursday night.

+“It wasn’t until about the 15-minute mark that he came alive for us and obviously had that big offensive rebound,” Arizona coach Sean Miler said.

-Arizona (11-3, 5-3 Pac-12) trailed by seven late in the second half, but rallied to tie it at 82-all with a minute left.
-Tubelis blocked Martin’s layup attempt with 9 seconds left and the Wildcats rushed the ball up the floor.
+Arizona State (4-7, 1-4 Pac-12) appeared to be in control after taking a seven-point lead, but Arizona rallied to tie it at 82-all with a minute left.

+The Sun Devils set up for a final shot and Martin took the ball down the lane, but Tubelis got a piece of the ball, along with his arm.

-James Akinjo shot an air ball on a 3-point attempt while being harassed by Marcus Bagley, but Tubelis plucked the ball out of the air and laid it over the rim, sending the Wildcats rushing onto the floor.
+The Wildcats (11-3, 5-3) rushed the ball up the floor and James Akinjo shot an air ball on a 3-point attempt — he said it was a pass — while being harassed by Marcus Bagley.

+Left alone in the lane, Tubelis plucked the ball out of the air and laid it over the rim, sending the Wildcats rushing onto the floor.

 Akinjo led Arizona with 24 points.

+Arizona State let a second straight game slip through its grasp.
+This one was much tougher to take because of the way it happened.

+“We played a winning game and Remy Martin deserved to go to the free-throw line because he was fouled by a player not in the restricted zone,” Arizona State coach Bobby Hurley said.
+“The player did not have his arms go straight up, one of his arms contacted Remy Martin when he was shooting the ball.
+I don’t know what else we really need to discuss”

-Martin and Josh Christopher had 18 each for Arizona State (4-7, 1-4), which lost its second straight game on a last-second shot.
+Martin and Josh Christopher had 18 each to lead Arizona State.

 The Sun Devils started the season among the favorites to win the Pac-12.
 They’ve yet to live up to expectations, plagued by COVID-19 issues and inconsistent play on the court.